AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/ud-firestore.md

     Since, "2014-06-05" is not the same format as "6/5/2014", if we try to provide a value to the date input without formatting it, we get an error saying:

     ```console
-      The specified value "6/5/2014" does not conform to the required format, "yyyy-MM-dd"
+      The specified value "6/5/2014" does not conform to the required format, "yyyy-mm-dd"
     ```

     In order for a date input to have a default value, we need to format our string to be the format it expects it to be, which is why we have this helper function.
-Feel free to use it if you decide Timestamps are for you!
+Feel free to use it if you decide Timestamps aren't for you!

     ```javascript
+    // dateTypeFormatter
-    const dateTypeFormat = (date) => {
+    const dateTypeFormatter = (date) => {
       let newDate = date.split("/");
       const year = newDate.pop();
       newDate.unshift(year);